The complete guide to favicons in 2024: What a favicon is and how to add one

 3. Is a favicon file accessible to search crawlers?

-Why you can’t do without a favicon
+Why you need a favicon

 Subscribe to our blog!